Ford v Ferrari: Plot

 In 1966, Beebe takes over the racing division.
 When he and Ford arrive to inspect the program, Shelby locks Beebe in his office and gives Ford a ride in the GT40.
-Shelby makes a deal with Ford: if Miles wins the 24 Hours of Daytona then he will race at Le Mans.
+Shelby makes an agreement with Ford: if Miles wins the 24 Hours of Daytona, then he will race at Le Mans.
 If not, Ford will take full ownership of Shelby American.
-At Daytona, Beebe enters a second GT40 supported by a NASCAR team with quicker pit stops.
-Shelby clears Miles to push his car beyond the 7,000 RPM redline, and he wins.
+At Daytona International Speedway, Beebe enters a second GT40 supported by a NASCAR team with quicker pit stops.
+However, Shelby clears Miles to push his car beyond the 7,000 RPM redline, and he wins.

-At the 1966 24 Hours of Le Mans, Miles struggles with a faulty door during the first lap.
-The pit crew fixes it and Miles sets lap records catching the Ferraris.
+At the next race at Le Mans, Miles struggles with a faulty door during the first lap.
+The pit crew fixes it, and Miles sets lap records, catching the Ferraris.
 The GT40 suffers brake fade while dicing with the prototype 330 P3 Ferrari of Lorenzo Bandini, so Miles limps into the pits for replacement of the entire braking system.
-Ferrari protests but Shelby assures race officials it is legal.
+Ferrari protests, but Shelby assures race officials it is legal.

-Miles and Bandini duel on the Mulsanne Straight until the Ferrari engine blows.
+Miles and Bandini duel on the Mulsanne Straight until the Ferrari breaks down, putting Bandini out of the race.
 With Fords in the top three positions, Beebe orders Shelby to have Miles slow down for the other Fords to catch him and give the press a three-car photo finish.
-Shelby tells Miles what Beebe wants but says it is Miles' call.
-Miles initially continues to set new lap records, but decides to comply on the final lap.
+Shelby tells Miles what Beebe wants but says it is Miles's call.
+Miles initially continues to set new lap records but decides to comply on the final lap.

-McLaren is declared the winner as, having started behind Miles, his car travelled further overall.
+McLaren is declared the winner as, having started behind Miles, his car traveled farther overall.
 Miles is placed second.
-Shelby accuses Beebe of deliberately costing Miles the win, but an unusually sanguine Miles lets it pass, saying to Shelby "you promised me the drive, not the win".
-From his vantage point Enzo Ferrari tips his hat to Miles on the track.
-As they walk off together, Miles tells Shelby they will win Le Mans next time.
+Shelby accuses Beebe of deliberately costing Miles the win, but an unusually sanguine Miles lets it pass, saying to Shelby, "You promised me the drive, not the win."
+From his vantage point, Enzo Ferrari tips his hat to Miles on the track.
+As they walk off together, Shelby tells Miles they will win Le Mans next time.

-Two months later, during testing at Riverside International Raceway, a mechanical failure in the J-car kills Miles in a crash.
-Six months later, Shelby parks outside Miles' widow Mollie's house and hesitates.
-Miles' son Peter arrives and the two talk about Miles.
+Two months later, Miles is killed in a crash while testing the J-car at Riverside International Raceway.
+Six months later, Shelby parks outside Miles's widow Mollie's house and hesitates.
+Miles's son Peter arrives, and the two talk about Miles.
 Shelby gives Peter a wrench that Miles once threw at him in anger.

-Epilogue text says Ford continued its Le Mans winning streak in 1967, 1968, and 1969, and Miles was posthumously inducted into the Motorsports Hall of Fame of America in 2001.
+A textual epilogue reveals that Ford continued its Le Mans winning streak in 1967, 1968, and 1969, and Miles was posthumously inducted into the Motorsports Hall of Fame of America in 2001.